-When asked about driving after consuming any amount of alcohol in the past 30 days, 14.4% of drivers admitted to doing this in 2021 compared to 11.9% in 2020.
+When asked about driving after consuming any amount of alcohol in the past 30 days, 13.5% of drivers admitted to doing this in 2022 compared to 14.4% in 2021.
 It warrants mentioning this includes drinking and driving after consuming lower levels of alcohol and levels below the legal limit or administrative limits (where they exist).
-There are some clear, albeit only mildly pronounced trends that have emerged over the years as shown in Figure 3.
+There are some clear, albeit only mildly pronounced trends have emerged over the years as shown in Figure 3.

 A piecewise linear regression model was fit to these data.
 From 2005 through to 2009, there was a statistically significant upward trend in the percentage of respondents who admitted to driving after consuming any amount of alcohol.
 This was followed between 2011 and 2015 by a downward trend, although it was not statistically significant.
-The percentage increased significantly in 2016 followed by a statistically significant downward trend from 2017 to 2020.
-From 2020 to 2021 there was an increase in the percentage of those who admitted to driving after drinking any amount of alcohol.
-While this increase is statistically significant, further scrutiny is needed to see whether this is the beginning of an upward trend.
+The percentage increased significantly in 2016 followed by a statistically significant overall downward trend from 2017 to 2022.
+From 2020 to 2021 there was an increase in the percentage of those who admitted to driving after drinking any amount of alcohol which was followed by a decrease in 2022.
+Further scrutiny is needed to see whether this reverts to a consistent upward trend.

-In 2021, 9.7% of respondents admitted they had driven when they thought they were over the legal limit in the past 12 months (Figure 4).
+In 2022, 10.5% of respondents admitted they had driven when they thought they were over the legal limit in the past 12 months (Figure 4).
 This is the highest level reported since data have been collected by TIRF.
-This is up from 7.5% in 2020 and represents a 29.3% increase.
+This is up from 9.7% in 2021 and represents an 8.2% increase.

 A piecewise linear regression model was fit to these data showing an increasing trend from 2004 to 2007, although the trend is not statistically significant.
 Between 2008 and 2014 no strong trends were found.
-From 2015 to 2021, an increasing trend is apparent which is statistically significant.
-Overall, the percentage of respondents who report driving when they thought they were above the legal limit has fluctuated, however the past six years have been characterized by general increases, reaching levels not seen since the mid 2000's.
+From 2015 to 2022, an increasing trend is apparent which is statistically significant.
+Overall, the percentage of respondents who report driving when they thought they were above the legal limit has fluctuated.
+However, the the past seven years have been characterized by general increases, reaching levels not seen since the mid 2000s.